apache/airflow/docs/apache-airflow-providers-amazon/connections/aws.rst

     * ``endpoint_url``: Endpoint URL for the connection.
     * ``verify``: Whether or not to verify SSL certificates.

-    The following extra parameters used for specific AWS Service
+    The following extra parameters used for specific AWS services:

-    * ``service_config``: json used to specify configuration/parameters per AWS Service / Amazon Provider Hook, for more details please have a look :ref:`howto/connection:aws:per-service-configuration`.
+    * ``service_config``: json used to specify configuration/parameters per AWS service / Amazon provider hook, for more details please refer to :ref:`howto/connection:aws:per-service-configuration`.

-.. warning:: Extra parameters below are deprecated and will be removed in a future version of this provider.
+.. warning:: The extra parameters below are deprecated and will be removed in a future version of this provider.

     * ``aws_account_id``: Used to construct ``role_arn`` if it was not specified.
     * ``aws_iam_role``: Used to construct ``role_arn`` if it was not specified.